-Donald Trump Jr. says 'nothing to correct' as he returns for Senate committee testimony
+Donald Trump Jr. stands by original testimony as he returns for Senate committee interview

 DONALD TRUMP JR. BASHES MICHAEL COHEN'S MOTIVES DURING HOUSE TESTIMONY

-Wednesday's closed-door hearing comes after Trump Jr. already testified for more than 20 hours and provided thousands of documents to Congress.
-Last month, President Trump supported his son, questioning the need for the additional testimony.
+Wednesday's closed-door hearing came after Trump Jr. already testified for more than 20 hours and provided thousands of documents to Congress.
+Last month, President Trump supported his son, questioning the need for additional testimony.

 "I don't know why.
 I have no idea why.
 But it seems very unfair to me," the president said.

-Some Republicans even said Trump Jr. should not comply with the subpoena, which is believed to be the first subpoena targeting a member of the president's family.
+Some Republicans even said Trump Jr. should not have complied with the subpoena, which is believed to be the first subpoena targeting a member of the president's family.

 Burr's home state colleague, Sen. Thom Tillis, R-N.C., tweeted, "It's time to move on & start focusing on issues that matter to Americans."
 Sen. John Cornyn of Texas, a GOP member of the panel, said he understood Trump Jr.'s frustration.
 Cornyn's Texas colleague, Republican Sen. Ted Cruz, said there was "no need" for the subpoena.